Rescue dog behaviour training!

 Assessing Rescue dog behaviour

-If you have it, you have to treat a dogs history with certain amount of scepticism.
+If you do have it, you have to treat a dogs history with certain amount of scepticism.
 Remember, that families are often in a very difficult position when they hand a dog over.
 Most are doing it as a last resort and have no other options.
 They are desperate, and that alone may have affected the dogs most recent behaviour.
 They are also very worried you will refuse to help them, so they’ll tell you what ever they think you want to hear.

 Behaviour can be situational too, so even if you do have a reliable report, it’s still not always helpful.
 A great example of situational behaviour happened in my early years.
 Abby was at the first rescue centre I worked at.
 She was a very loving and affectionate dog.
 But, her behaviour was particularly challenging.
 She had been tried in several homes, but was brought back each time because, among other things, she was so destructive.